rockclimber147/Particle-Life-3D/README.md

 ## User Interface and Controls

 The Control Panel provides real-time manipulation of the simulation physics and environment.
+It contains a 2d/3d toggle which will snap particles to a plane perpendicular to the z axis when in 2D mode.

 ### Simulation Environment

 - Shake: Injects random velocities into all particles.
 This is useful for breaking up static clusters or unfreezing a simulation that has reached a low-energy state.
+- Time Step: Adjusts the time delta of the simulation.
+Increasing this makes the simulation run faster at a tradeoff of structures becoming less stable.
 - Particle Kinds: Adjusts the number of unique species in the simulation.
 Increasing this adds more complexity to the interaction matrices.
 - Total Particles: Controls the density of the simulation.
 Higher counts lead to more complex emergent structures but increase the computational load on the spatial partitioner.